 Additional "nice to have" safety features

-Spreadex doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+Spreadex doesn't have a banking background, which is not crucial, but would make a better case for their reliability.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange